Oneflow-Inc/libai/docs/source/tutorials/Training.md

     main(args)
 ```

-Using a trainer+hook system means there will always be some non-standard behaviors that cannot be supported, especially in research.
-For this reason, we intentionally keep the trainer & hook system minimal, rather than powerful.
+Using ``trainer & hook`` system means there will always be some non-standard behaviors which is hard to support in LiBai, especially for research.
+For this reason, we intentionally keep the ``trainer & hook`` system minimal, rather than powerful.

-### Add Hooks in Trainer
+### Customize Hooks in Trainer

-For extra tasks during training, check the hook system to see if it’s supported.
+You can customize your own hooks for some extra tasks during training.

 [HookBase](https://github.com/Oneflow-Inc/libai/blob/ffe5ca0e46544d1cbb4fbe88d9185f96c0dc2c95/libai/engine/trainer.py#L28) in `libai/engine/trainer.py` provides a standard behavior for users to use hook.
 You can overwirte its function according to your own needs.
-Please refer to [libai/engine/hooks.py](https://github.com/Oneflow-Inc/libai/blob/main/libai/engine/hooks.py)
+Please refer to [libai/engine/hooks.py](https://github.com/Oneflow-Inc/libai/blob/main/libai/engine/hooks.py) for more details.
 ```python
 class HookBase:
     def before_train(self):